 - You have moved out of the City of Richmond

 - By mail to Dog Licensing, Community Bylaws Department, City of Richmond, 6911 No. 3 Road, V6Y 2C1 (Cheque only.
 Do not mail cash.)

 - In person at Richmond City Hall, 6911 No. 3 Road (Cash, cheque, or debit.)

-- Renew Online with Visa or Mastercard (You will need the account number from your renewal notice, mailed out in early December).
-A 2014 decal will be mailed to you once all outstanding fees are paid.
+- Online with Visa or Mastercard (If renewing, you will need the account number and access code from your renewal notice, mailed out in early December).
+A 2016 decal will be mailed to you once all outstanding fees are paid.

 Dog owners who are aged 65 years or older receive a discounted rate before March 1.
 After March 1, the full licence fee will apply.
 Licence fees are non-refundable.
 Please see fees below.